IntermediaDesigns/expo-react-native-nativewindv4-template/README.md

 ## Latest version as of October 11, 2024 - 1.0.0

-- No additional folders or files, this is a plain boilerplate to start from scratch
+- Expo React Native with Typescript and NativeWind v4 boilerplate starter to develop from scratch.
+No route folders or additional files included.

 ## Dependencies: